 NIGERIA and UK: Call for justice

 An ACN-organised petition will be handed to Fiona Bruce MP, the UK Prime Minister's Special Envoy for Freedom of Religion or Belief.
 The petition calls for justice for victims of a massacre at a church in Nigeria.
 The attack, reportedly carried out by Islamic State West Africa Province (ISWAP) militants, took place at St Francis Xavier’s Church in Owo, south-west Nigeria on Pentecost Sunday in 2022, killing 41 people and injuring over 70 others.
 The petition, due to be submitted on 5th June, the first anniversary of the massacre, requests that the UK government lobby the Nigerian authorities to bring to justice those responsible.
-Read more here.
+Read more here

 To sign the ACN (UK) petition calling for justice for the victims of the massacre at St Francis Xavier’s Church, Owo, please click here.
-The deadline for signatures is 31st May 2023.

 ACN Thank You